mwitkow/grpc-proxy/README.md

 ## Testing
 To make debugging a bit simpler, there are some helpers.

-`/testservice` contains a method `TestTestServiceServerImpl` which accepts a client connection.
+`testservice` contains a method `TestTestServiceServerImpl` which performs a complete test against the reference implementation of the `TestServiceServer`.
-This may be called to verify that a proxy implementation works as expected.

 In `proxy_test.go`, the test framework spins up a `TestServiceServer` that it tests the proxy against.
 To make debugging a bit simpler (eg. if the developer needs to step into